 The Red River Pedestrian Bridge will connect our greenways between Red River East and APSU Trails (off Kraft Street), and the Pollard Road Trail at the end of Pollard Road.
 This will result in approximately 11 miles of interconnected greenway trails.
 This project has cleared NEPA and is nearing design completion.
-This project is expected to begin construction in the Spring of 2023.
+This project is expected to begin construction in the August of 2023.

 Red River East Marina Dredging